The 411 on Distributions

 Corporate class mutual funds are “classes” of a mutual fund corporation.
 A corporate class structure does not distribute interest or foreign income to its investors and is able to offset any income or gains earned within the corporate class structure against expenses from anywhere within the mutual fund corporation.

-- will be mailed (usually with the annual statement, aggregating the reporting of the dividends and/or distributions from the classes in each account).
+• Will be mailed (usually with the annual statement, aggregating the reporting of the dividends and/or distributions from the classes in each account).

-- would be issued unless the dividend and/or distribution per account in the year was less than $1 (refer to the annual statement).
+• Would be issued unless the dividend and/or distribution per account in the year was less than $1 (refer to the annual statement).

 What about ETFs?
 Are they taxed like mutual funds or like securities?

 If an ETF is set up like a mutual fund trust, it would pass through both income and capital gains earned within the fund to unitholders in the form it was received by the fund – for example, income earned is passed through as income.
-ETFs generally pay capital gains at year-end in the year it is earned and pay income in the first few weeks following year-end.
+ETFs generally pay capital gains at year-end in the year they are earned and pay income in the first few weeks following year-end.
 As with mutual funds, this is only applicable to investors holding ETFs in non-registered accounts.

 To better understand your investment, please contact your financial advisor.
 Don’t have a financial advisor?
 Before you start your search, read about working with a financial advisor.